Ekur: Cosmology

 Peter Jensen also associated the Ekur with the underworld in "Die Kosmologie der Babylonier", where he translated it as a settlement of demons.
 The location also appears in Ludlul bēl nēmeqi and other myths as a home of demons who go out into the land.
 It is noted by Wayne Horowitz that in none of the bilingual texts do the demons appear to be "going upwards" but "outwards", contrary to what would be expected if Ekur referred to later concepts such as Sheol, Hades and Hell, which were believed to be located under the surface of the earth.
 Morris Jastrow discussed the place of the Ekur in Sumerian cosmology, "Another name which specifies the relationship of Aralu to the world is Ekur or 'mountain house' of the dead.
 Ekur is one of the names for the earth, but is applied more particularly to that part of the mountain, also known as E-khar-sag-kurkura (É.ḪAR.SAG.KUR.KUR-'a' "house of the mountain of all lands") where the gods were born.
 Before the later speculative view was developed, according to which the gods, or most of them, have their seats in heaven, it was on this mountain also that the gods were supposed to dwell.
 Hence Ekur became also one of the names for temple, as the seat of a god."

+In Mandaic texts

+In Chapter 18 of the Right Ginza, the Ekur is referred to in Mandaic as ekura (ࡏࡊࡅࡓࡀ).